Introduction

 For Joint Borrowers:

-Both spouses’ credit reports reflect the same updates, so if one pays, both are reported as paid.
+Both spouses’ credit reports reflect the same updates, so if one person pays, the creditor reports both as paid.

 Even if a single individual wished to keep on settling, the report shall reflect the whole account settled, not paid in full.